source-foundry/uni/README.md

 ## Usage

+### Glyphs as arguments to `uni`

-uni takes glyph arguments and displays the associated Unicode code points.
+`uni` takes glyph arguments and displays the associated Unicode code points.
 You can include the glyphs in a single string or separate them with spaces.
 Use quotes around special shell characters.

 ```
 $ uni [glyph 1]...[glyph n]